Vishnu Bhikaji Kolte

 Vishnu Bhikaji Kolte (1908–1998), popularly called Bhausaheb Kolte was a Marathi writer and researcher of old Marathi literature.
 He hailed from Maharashtra, India.
 He served as Vice chancellor in Rashtrasant Tukadoji Maharaj Nagpur University.

 Life

-Kolte was born on 22 June 1908 in Narwel in Malkapur taulka of Buldana district of Bombay Presidency.
-His father was a farmer and a member of Satyashodhak Samaj.
+Kolte was born on 22 June 1908 in Leva Patidar family in Narwel in Malkapur taluka in Buldana district in Bombay Presidency.
+His father Bhikaji Kolte was a farmer and a member of Satyashodhak Samaj.

 Kolte received his school education in Malkapur and Khamgaon.
 He received his B.A. from Morris College in Nagpur, and M.A. from Nagpur University, securing three gold medals.